SylviBlossom/rtd-tutorial/docs/source/test/cat/bullet.rst

     :param numbers x,y: The position of the bullet.
     :param string texture: The path to the bullet's texture.

+    .. method:: setSprite(texture, [speed, loop, on_finished])

+        Sets the sprite of the bullet to the specified path, and changes the bullet's ``width`` and ``height`` variables to the dimensions of the sprite. ``speed``, ``loop``, and ``on_finished`` will be passed into the sprite's ``play()`` function.

+        :param string texture: The path to the bullet's texture.
+        :param speed: The animation delay between frames.
+        :type speed: number, optional
+        :param loop: Whether the animation should loop.
+        :type loop: boolean, optional
+        :param on_finished: A function to call when the animation finishes.
+        :type on_finished: function, optional

     .. attribute:: wave